 - AMM for Perpetual Swaps

 - Money Market and native Stablecoin

 For upcoming financial capabilities being developed on Carbon, check out the protocol roadmap.

-Carbon Protocol is a decentralized Layer 2 cross-chain trading solution built atop Cosmos-SDK.
-Carbon is designed specifically to support scalable trading of derivatives and sophisticated financial instruments such as options, futures and bonds.
+Carbon is a decentralized Layer 2 cross-chain trading solution built atop Cosmos-SDK.
+Carbon is designed specifically to support scalable and secure trading of derivatives and sophisticated financial instruments such as options, futures and bonds.

 Acting as a building block for DeFi, Carbon bridges the Cosmos and Ethereum ecosystems.
 The network is not only IBC-enabled, but supports bridging and permissionless listing of tokens from non-IBC chains as well.